GPlates/GPlates/doc-python-api/pygplates_foundations.rst

 .. note:: Rotations are *not* commutative (:math:`R2 \times R1 \neq R1 \times R2`)

-The composed rotation :math:`R2 \times R1` can be written in pygplates as either:
+The composed rotation :math:`R2 \times R1` can be written in pyGPlates as either:
 ::

   R2 * R1